Timber Brackets Questions

 Because all the metalwork we offer is custom, we give customers the freedom to choose their designs for their items.
 We make beam hangers, truss plates, joist hangers, post brackets, inside & outside corner brackets, and more in any configuration, including size, shape, design, thickness, hole placement, and hole size.

-What size screws for joist hangers?
+What size screws are appropiate for joist hangers?

 The appropriate size of screws for joist hangers depends on the specific type and model of the joist hanger, as well as the application and local building codes.
 However, there are general guidelines to consider when selecting screws for joist hangers: